No-no77/nono-weiss/_scrapbook/Danganronpa Themed TTRPG Game.md

 Stalking Skills refer to the ability to observe and monitor a person, often with the goal of gathering information.
 In Deceive RGP, a character with strong Surveillance Skills would be able to gather information by observing the character being stalked, monitoring their movements and interactions, and identifying patterns of behavior.

-#### Contextualization

-Contextualization is the ability to interpret information and evidence within its larger social, cultural, and historical context.
-In Deceive RGP, a character with strong contextualization skills would be able to identify and interpret the underlying social and cultural factors that may have contributed to the crime, as well as recognize how the crime fits within a larger historical narrative.

 #### Metacognition

 Metacognition is the ability to reflect on one's own thinking processes and to consciously regulate and direct one's own learning and problem-solving strategies.
 In Deceive RGP, a character with strong metacognitive skills would be able to analyze and improve their own thinking and problem-solving abilities, enabling them to become more effective investigators and problem-solvers.